A tourist’s guide to Jerez

 MotoGP (April)

-One afternoon, 3000 motorbikes roared up our street and in a (relatively) orderly manner found a parking spot.
-Calle Porvera had been cleared out for the occasion and became the finish point for the ‘caravan’ of bikes riding from the Jerez racing circuit to the centre of the city to mark the opening of MotoGP weekend.
+One cloudy afternoon, 3000 motorbikes roared up our street and in a (relatively) orderly manner found a parking spot.
+Calle Porvera had been cleared out for the occasion and became the finish point for the caravan of bikes riding from the Jerez racing circuit to the centre of the city to mark the opening of MotoGP weekend.

 A street crowded with motorcycles

-One of the biggest events on the world motorcycling calendar, the Jerez MotoGP is as loud as you’d expect.
+One of the biggest events on the world motorcycling calendar, the Jerez MotoGP attracts an entourage that’s as loud as you’d expect.
 While the authorities keep a firm grip on the handlebars of any bad behaviour, it is not and never will be possible to prevent a 30-year-old man from disengaging the clutch and revving the engine of his high-powered motorcycle to demonstrate that were he given the chance he could give Marc Márquez a run for his money on the track.
 It’s loud, exciting fun – but of course it’s not for everybody.

 Feria horse fair (May)

 We and our friends were perched at a barrel in one of 180 casetas, drinking beer, when Derek said, this is better than watching TV.
-Words will never do justice to the sight of thousands of people dressed in traditional flamenco and riding attire, and hundreds of horses under controlled rein, wandering about a park the size of a small neighbourhood, kicking up the famous yellow dust and generally being proudly Andalucían.
+Words will never do justice to the sight of thousands of people dressed in traditional flamenco and riding attire, and hundreds of horses under controlled rein, wandering about a park the size of a small neighbourhood, kicking up the famous yellow dust and generally being proudly Jerezano.
 Still, I tried anyway – you can read my blog post from last year here.

 Did you read it yet?
 Hmmm.
 Well, I’ll just recount one of my favourite moments from last year’s Feria.
 Two women in full caballera attire atop identical greys halted side by side facing a crowded tent.
-In perfect unison they performed a clockwise three-sixty pirouette, then doffed their hats while the horses did a bow.
+In perfect unison horse and rider performed a clockwise three-sixty pirouette, then doffed their hats while the horses did a bow.
 A barman from within trotted up and gave each lady a glass of fino, which they accepted gratefully and rode off.
 I suspected that they wouldn’t have to pay for a drink all evening.

 Outside of Holy Week, Feria is Jerez’s biggest annual event.
 It runs for a full week.
 It’s a chance for the city to showcase its equestrian history, with the superb Andalusian horses centre stage, but with people from far and wide getting into the flamenco spirit.